MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-dir-ldap.md

 > [!NOTE]
 > Directory integration is not guaranteed to work with directories other than Active Directory Domain Services.

-1. To configure the LDAP directory connection, click the **Directory Integration** icon.
+1. To configure the LDAP directory connection, select the **Directory Integration** icon.
 2. On the Settings tab, select the **Use specific LDAP configuration** radio button.
 3. Select **Edit…**
 4. In the Edit LDAP Configuration dialog box, populate the fields with the information required to connect to the LDAP directory.
 Descriptions of the fields are included in the Azure Multi-Factor Authentication Server help file.

     ![Directory Integration LDAP config](./media/howto-mfaserver-dir-ldap/ldap.png)

-5. Test the LDAP connection by clicking the **Test** button.
+5. Test the LDAP connection by selecting the **Test** button.
-6. If the LDAP connection test was successful, click the **OK** button.
+6. If the LDAP connection test was successful, select the **OK** button.
-7. Click the **Filters** tab.
+7. Select the **Filters** tab.
 The Server is pre-configured to load containers, security groups, and users from Active Directory.
 If binding to a different LDAP directory, you probably need to edit the filters displayed.
-Click the **Help** link for more information on filters.
+Select the **Help** link for more information on filters.
-8. Click the **Attributes** tab.
+8. Select the **Attributes** tab.
 The Server is pre-configured to map attributes from Active Directory.
-9. If you're binding to a different LDAP directory or to change the pre-configured attribute mappings, click **Edit…**
+9. If you're binding to a different LDAP directory or to change the pre-configured attribute mappings, select **Edit…**
 10. In the Edit Attributes dialog box, modify the LDAP attribute mappings for your directory.
-Attribute names can be typed in or selected by clicking the **…** button next to each field.
-Click the **Help** link for more information on attributes.
+Attribute names can be typed in or selected by selecting the **…** button next to each field.
+Select the **Help** link for more information on attributes.
-11. Click the **OK** button.
+11. Select the **OK** button.
-12. Click the **Company Settings** icon and select the **Username Resolution** tab.
+12. Select the **Company Settings** icon and select the **Username Resolution** tab.
 13. If you're connecting to Active Directory from a domain-joined server, leave the **Use Windows security identifiers (SIDs) for matching usernames** radio button selected.
 Otherwise, select the **Use LDAP unique identifier attribute for matching usernames** radio button.

 When the **Use LDAP unique identifier attribute for matching usernames** radio button is selected, the Azure Multi-Factor Authentication Server attempts to resolve each username to a unique identifier in the LDAP directory.
 An LDAP search is performed on the Username attributes defined in the Directory Integration > Attributes tab.
 When a user authenticates, the username is resolved to the unique identifier in the LDAP directory.
 The unique identifier is used for matching the user in the Azure Multi-Factor Authentication data file.
 This allows for case-insensitive comparisons, and long and short username formats.